AugurProject/augur/README.md

 ## Ledger support

 Ledger needs SSL support.
+Currently we are having issues with FireFox SSL support, we are currently trying to find a solution.
-To use Ledger and support SSL in Augur, follow these instructions:
+To use Ledger with Chrome we added local SSL support, follow these instructions:

-### On Mac and Linux

-The following commands need openssl, use brew or other package manager to install openssl.
-Then in a command line, run:

-    openssl req -nodes -newkey rsa:4096 -sha256 -keyout localhost.key -out localhost.csr -subj "/C=US/ST=California/L=San Francisco/O=localhost/OU=local/CN=localhost"

-    openssl x509 -req -days 365 -in localhost.csr -signkey localhost.key -out localhost.crt

-This will make two files, `localhost.key` and `localhost.crt`.
-Move these files to your Augur application data directory:
+On the second screen, Open Augur app view, Clicking on `enable ssl for ledger` button will generate the files below.
+Clicking on `disable ssl for ledger` will simply delete the files.

+The two files generated, `localhost.key` and `localhost.crt`.
+They will live in this directory depending on your OS.

     on OS X: ~/Library/Application Support/augur
     on Linux: /home/<User Name>/.augur

-Then start up your Augur application.
-When you open Augur in your web broswer, you will have to tell web browser to trust the site.

-### On Windows

-  Download openssl for windows,
-  In a command shell goto the default install location is c:\OpenSSL-Win32\bin type openssl to get in the openssl shell
-  To generate localhost.key and localhost.crt run these two commands:

-    req -nodes -newkey rsa:4096 -sha256 -keyout localhost.key -out localhost.csr -subj "/C=US/ST=California/L=San Francisco/O=localhost/OU=local/CN=localhost"

-    x509 -req -days 365 -in localhost.csr -signkey localhost.key -out localhost.crt

-  Put localhost.key and localhost.crt files in the following directory:

     on Windows: %AppData%\augur

+If the self signed local certificates exist in the directory, the app will automatically host augur UI on https.
+This is required for Ledger to connect and work.
+When you open Augur in your web broswer, you will need to tell your browser to accept the security and trust localhost site.

 ## Gotchas